 1. Lump sum

-A lump sum contract is the most common construction contract.
+A lump sum contract is the most common among the different types of construction contracts.
 It’s an agreement on a fixed price for a particular scope of work.
 No matter how much the work costs the contractor to perform, the customer pays only the fixed-price amount.

 Lump sum contracts incentivize contractors to keep costs low, because the lower the cost, the more profit they earn.